RocKK-MD/R_Unity3d_TaskManager/README.md

 =================

 R_Unity3d_TaskManager is a reusable task manager class.
-With this class you can create tasks and manage their lifecycle such as:
+With this class you can create tasks and manage their lifecycle with tools such as:

 Create task, Start, Stop, Pause, Unpause, Get running tasks, Get Paused tasks